 Regional Councils in Finland

-Finnish regional councils are joint regional authorities and their members are the municipalities in the corresponding geographical regions.
-Together, the 18 regional councils cover the entire country.
-They are mandated in Finnish law, and each council receives its funding from its member municipalities.
-The regional councils also receive funds for regional development from the Government and the European Union.
+The Regional Councils are mandated in Finnish law and each council receives its funding from its member municipalities.
+They also receive funds for regional development from the Government and the European Union.

 Development plans elaborate policy objectives in the areas of

-To support their strategic planning, the regional councils also assemble statistics about their regions, either by contracting out studies or by performing their own.
-The councils, as well as providing funding for local projects, are also actively involved in the promotion of cross-border cooperation among European regions.
+To support their strategic planning, the Regional Councils also assemble statistics about their regions, either by contracting out studies or by producing their own.
+As well as providing funding for local projects, the councils are also actively involved in the promotion of cross-border cooperation among European regions.